 The red grape variety comes from Italy, Synonyms are Caccione Nero, Canaiolo, Canaiolo Toscano, Canajolo Nero, Canajuola, Cannaiola di Marta, Cannaiola Macchie di Marta and Uva dei Cani.
-Despite seemingly suggestive synonyms, she is not allowed to use the variety Colorino del Valdarno be confused.
-The pink-beige Canaiolo Rosa is a color mutation; However, there is no relationship with the white-berry Canaiolo Bianco (Drupeggio).
-According to a hypothesis, the vine or an ancestor was already the Etruscans known and 'was therefore as Vitis vinifera etrusca designated.
-But it is certain that it was already in the year 1303 by the scholar Petrus de Crescentiis (1230-1321).
-In a work of the agronomist Giovanni Soderini (1526-1596) it was praised as Canaiuola end of the 16th century as one of the best Tuscan varieties.
-Before that of Baron Ricasoli (1809-1880) recommended Chianti recipe The variety played an important role and was even more important from the 18th to the 19th century than today's main grape variety Sangiovese,
+Despite apparently suggestive synonyms, she is not allowed with the variety Colorino del Valdarno be confused.
+The pink berry Canaiolo Rosa is a color mutation; however, there is no relationship with the white-berry Canaiolo Bianco (Drupeggio).
+According to a hypothesis, the vine or an ancestor was already the Etruscans known and therefore became ' Vitis vinifera etrusca designated.
+What is certain, however, is that it was already used by the scholar in 1303 Petrus de Crescentiis (1230-1321) was mentioned.
+In a work by the agronomist Giovanni Soderini (1526-1596) it was praised under the name Canaiuola at the end of the 16th century as one of the best Tuscan varieties.
+Before that of Baron Ricasoli (1809-1880) recommended Chianti recipe the variety played an important role and was even more important from the 18th to the 19th century than the current main variety Sangiovese,

-The late-ripening, low-yielding vine produces extremely colorful, full-bodied and velvety red wines with a slight bitter note.
-Above all, she serves as a blending partner for Sangiovese.
-Due to their resistance to bunch rot During drying, she used to like being in the past Governo method used.
-The variety is mainly in the Tuscany but also in the regions Lazio.
+The late-ripening, low-yielding vine produces extraordinarily colorful, full-bodied and velvety red wines with a slight bitter tone.
+Above all, it serves as a cutting partner for the Sangiovese.
+Because of their resistance to bunch rot she used to like to be in the drying room Governo method used.
+The variety is mainly in the Tuscany, but also in the regions Lazio.
 Liguria.
 Brands.
 Sardinia and Umbria common.
-There she is like in many DOC / DOCG wines Barco Reale di Carmignano.
+There it is like in many DOC / DOCG wines Barco Reale di Carmignano.
 Carmignano.
 Chianti.
 Chianti Classico.
 Colli dell'Etruria Centrale.
 Colli Etruschi Viterbesi.
 Colline Lucchesi.
-Lago di Corbara.
+Lake Corbara.
 Monte Carlo.
 Rosso di Montepulciano.
 Rosso Orvietano.
 San Gimignano.
 Torgiano.
 Torgiano Rosso Riserva and Vino Nobile di Montepulciano authorized.
-In 2010, Canaiolo Nero recorded 1,068 hectares (2000: 2,304) and Canaiolo Rosa only 1 hectare (114 in 2000).
+In 2010 1,068 hectares were registered for Canaiolo Nero (2,304 in 2000) and only 1 hectare for Canaiolo Rosa (114 in 2000).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012